Part 3: Set Up the Google Firebase Cloud Messaging Server

 The file you just created gives API access to all available Firebase services for your app.
 If you want a more restrictive service account, click Manage all service accounts in the upper-right side of the screen, then create a service account that is restricted to using the Cloud Messaging functionality.

-In addition to the back-end configuration set up in the previous steps, you will need additional files that will be bundled as part of your mobile application.
+In addition to the back-end configuration set up in the previous steps, you will need additional files that will be bundled as part of your native mobile application.
+For progressive web apps, you can skip this step.
 To obtain these, again click the cogwheel on the upper-left side of the screen and select Project settings.
 Then navigate to the General tab:

 The list at the bottom shows the Android and iOS applications that you have configured for your Firebase project.
 Select the Android application and click google-services.json.
 Then click the iOS application and click GoogleService-Info.plist.
 Store both files in a secure location.
 You will need these when building your mobile application.